 - pupils develop their oracy skills to allow them to explain their understanding and ideas clearly

-Toe by Toe is used fo children with additional needs.
+Reading Intervention and Toe by Toe are used to support children with additional needs.

 When children can read accurately, quickly and with expression, they are able to focus on understanding the content of the text and author intent.